some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-Fire&Forget messages do no return an error.
+Fire&Forget messages shall not return an error.
 Error handling and return codes shall be implemented by the application when needed.

 .. heading:: Notification
     :id: feat_req_someip_351